shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

 We have transformed the data from ADLS Gen2 data source.
 In this lab, we learned how to create shortcuts and explored various options for using visual query views to transform data.

-In the next lab, we will learn how to use Dataflow Gen2 and create Shortcut to another Lakehouse.
+In the next lab, we will learn how to use Dataflow Gen2 and create a Shortcut to another Lakehouse.

 ### References
 Fabric Analyst in a Day (FAIAD) introduces you to some of the key functions available in Microsoft Fabric.
 In the menu of the service, the Help (?) section has links to some great resources.